akinomyoga/ble.sh/README.md

 This script supports `bash` with the versions, 3.0 or larger.

+Currently, only the `utf-8` encoding is supported for non-ASCII characters.

-This script is provided under the BSD License (3-clause BSD license).
+This script is provided under the **BSD License** (3-clause BSD license).

 ##Usage
 First, generate `ble.sh` using the following commands: